segmentio/segment-docs/src/connections/destinations/catalog/windsor/index.md

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
 2. Search for "Windsor" in the Destinations Catalog, and select the Windsor destination.
-3. Choose which Source should send data to the "Windsor" destination.
+3. Choose which Source should send data to the Windsor destination.
 4. Go to the [Sources page on Windsor](https://app.windsor.io/sources)
 5. Select "Segment" and click "Generate Token".
 Copy the Token provided.
 6. Enter the "Token" in the "Windsor" destination settings in Segment.